 - The alleged victim is an elderly and/or disabled person

 - The alleged offender caused serious bodily injury during the offense or attempted to cause serious harm or death

 - The alleged victim is under 14 years old

 - The alleged offender uses acts or words that place the victim under fear of imminent death, serious bodily injury, or kidnapping

 - The alleged offender used substances such as ketamine, gamma hydroxybutyrate, or flunitrazepam to subdue the victim and facilitate the commission of this crime

 - The alleged offender uses or exhibits a deadly weapon during the criminal episode

 Aggravated sexual assault is a felony offense.
 If an individual is convicted of this crime, they can face a first-degree felony classification that carries a maximum sentence of life in prison, in addition to a mandatory fine that could be as expensive as $10,000.
 The minimum prison sentence for this crime is 5 years, but it could be increased to 25 years if the victim is younger than 14 years of age at the time of the offense.

 Aggravated sexual assault crimes are extremely serious, and they should always be treated as such.
-If you are an individual who has been charged with or accused of these types of crimes, The Law Offices of Richard C. McConathy is here to help.
+If you are an individual who has been charged with or accused of these types of crimes, the Law Offices of Richard C. McConathy is here to help.
 Led by criminal defense attorney Richard C. McConathy, our law firm specializes in criminal defense.
-We understand that not every charge should necessarily result in conviction, and if you are an individual who is attempting to combat your charges, our attorneys are prepared to represent you in a court of law.
-For more information on how we can be of assistance, contact our office at 817-422-5350 to schedule your free consultation.
+We understand that not every charge should necessarily result in a conviction, and if you are an individual who is attempting to combat your charges, our attorneys are prepared to represent you in a court of law.
+For more information on how we can be of assistance, contact our office at (817) 422-5350 to schedule your consultation.